Women in Myanmar: Myanmar Armed Forces

 In 2014, The Irrawaddy published a newsletter entitled For First Time in 50 Years, Burma's Military Welcomes Women Officers describing that Women Military Cadets existing from Burma's Defense Service Academy.
-The Commander-in-chief, Senior General Min Aung Hlaing, attended this ceremony with a conclusive thought that Burma governmental agencies hold "renewed vigor" because of the graduating class.
+The Commander-in-chief, Senior General Min Aung Hlaing, attended this ceremony with the conclusive thought that Burma governmental agencies hold "renewed vigor" because of the graduating class.

-Gaining their independence from the British in 1948, women were allowed to join the military around this interval however, limits were still placed on the positions they could equip and trainings they could participate in which has its own strict requirements also.
+Gaining their independence from the British in 1948, women were allowed to join the military around this interval; however, limits were still placed on the positions they could equip and trainings they could participate in which had their own strict requirements also.
 Myanmar women were physically blockaded from joining "armed forces under the military regimes that controlled Burma from 1962 until 2011".

+In 2025, under rule of the military junta, the UN identified significant evidence of “systematic commission of sexual and gender-based crimes” in Myanmar.
+A 2026 report published by the Assistance Association for Political Prisoners said women had been subjected to or witnessed physical torture and sexual abuse, including strip-searches and “sexual humiliation and coercion based on information gathered through CCTV cameras”.